US Passport Photo Requirements 2026: 2x2, Online Renewal, No Glasses

 US passport applications are processed by the U.S. Department of State, Bureau of Consular Affairs.
 There are several ways to submit your application and photo:

 - In person: At a passport acceptance facility (post offices, libraries, county clerk offices).
-Bring two identical printed photos.
+Bring one printed color photo unless your exact form or appointment instructions say otherwise.

 - By mail (renewals): Mail Form DS-82 with one printed photo to the address on the form.

 - Online (digital): Upload a digital photo through the online renewal system at travel.state.gov.
-The image must be 600x600 to 1200x1200 pixels in JPEG format.
+The current upload page accepts JPG, PNG, HEIC, or HEIF files from 54 KB to 10 MB.

 | Processing Type | Timeline | Cost (2026) |